hahminlew/hahminlew.github.io/_pages/about.md

 I'm an AI Researcher at [Klleon](https://klleon.io/).

 Experienced AI Researcher with a robust background in machine learning, deep learning, and generative AI.
 Proficient in Python and PyTorch, with extensive hands-on experience in deploying AI models on multi-GPU systems.
 Prioritizes company success and customer satisfaction through innovative, high-impact solutions.

 Passionate about building efficient AI-driven solutions that tackle diverse real-world challenges.
 Committed to continuous learning, innovative problem-solving, and proactive communication and collaboration with cross-functional teams to drive technological advancements.
-Eager to leverage my expertise in machine learning, generative AI fundamentals, and programming to help customers achieve their goals using cutting-edge technologies.
+Eager to leverage my expertise in machine learning, generative AI, and programming to help customers achieve their goals using cutting-edge technologies.

 My recent works are as follows:
  - Virtual Human Dialogue System